trayburn/trayburn.github.com/source/_posts/2012-02-21-how-to-be-an-improver.markdown

 ## What is an Improver? ##

 {% pullquote %}
 Those of us who work for this company have come to call ourselves Improvers.
 That little gerund that is our name is something we hold very dear.
-Our company motto is "Improving : It's What We Do" and that alone if the thread which ties together the amazingly diverse collection of people who work at this company.  {"Some of our technologists are literally world renowned, others are fresh out of school"}.
+Our company motto is "Improving : It's What We Do" and that alone is the thread which ties together the amazingly diverse collection of people who work at this company.  {"Some of our technologists are literally world renowned, others are fresh out of school"}.
 Some work in Java or .NET, others are Project Managers or Quality Assurance analysts.
-But we are all united by the face that we are constantly striving to improve.
+But we are all united by the fact that we are constantly striving to improve.
 {% endpullquote %}

 {% pullquote right %}